One algorithm can replace 100 reports

 Understand your own business model with management information

 “The data quality in many organizations is far from acceptable.
 When you ask some managers “what are your key drivers”, there’s an eerie silence.
 That’s a bad sign.
 For municipalities, spending their budget seems to be more important than daring to innovate.
-Most organizations experiment with AI and Big Data, but often can’t separate the sense of Big Data from the nonsense.
-They don’t know how to achieve success with BI, or get an acceptable return.
-When you work with BI or AI, you’re cutting into the competencies of managers, because it’s not just about understanding your own business and earnings model, but also analytical skills.
+Most organizations experiment with AI and Big Data, but often can’t separate the sense from nonsense.
+They don’t know how to achieve success with BI or get an acceptable return.
+When you work with BI or AI, you’re cutting into the competencies of managers, because it’s not just about understanding your own business and earnings model, but also about analytical skills.
 Fortunately, those competencies can be trained.”

 BI versus Artificial Intelligence

 “The algorithms themselves have to be trained as well.
 We’re talking about machine learning and deep learning.
-That significantly enhances the predictive capabilities of algorithms.
+This significantly enhances the predictive capabilities of algorithms.
 In the old days, the police decided where to patrol based on intuition.
 Now, the algorithm is getting better and better at predicting where the probability of catching criminals is statistically highest.
-The algorithms aren’t the only ones getting smarter thanks to such descriptive, predictive, and prescriptive analytics, the organization itself can also become smarter and more efficient.
+Algorithms aren’t the only ones getting smarter thanks to such descriptive, predictive, and prescriptive analytics, organizations themselves can also become smarter and more efficient.
 And that’s how an algorithm can replace a hundred traditional reports.

 The road to hell is paved with good intentions

 One algorithm can predict where preventive maintenance is necessary, or where parts need replacing, for a machine park of 4000 machines.
 That makes reports on failure rates obsolete.”
 Those who seriously want to work with AI have to have a clear vision, discipline, and perseverance, because, according to Van Beek, the road to hell is paved with good intentions.
-Managers need to make sure that there’s a solid data infrastructure that also has to be future-proof.
+Managers need to make sure that there’s a solid data infrastructure that is also future-proof.
 It’s useless to build a traditional “report factory” based on traditional KPIs and dashboards, only to have to dismantle it right away when it turns out that one simple algorithm can provide the same insights.
 That, too, requires some intelligence.
+Read our blog “Build only the dashboards you need“.

 Passion for the BI trade